Agile Test Strategy

 It is important to note that it is the scenarios (more than anything else) that will reveal defects when testing the product, so the more effort and time spent on this activity, the best results at the end.

-Because majority of defects are due to unclear and vague requirements, this activity will also help prevent implementation of incorrect behaviour as everyone should have the same understanding of the story.
+Because the majority of defects are due to unclear and vague requirements, this activity will also help prevent implementation of incorrect behavior as everyone should have the same understanding of the story.

-Likewise, in the sprint planning meetings, the estimates given for a story should include the testing effort as well and not just coding.
+Likewise, in the sprint planning meetings, the estimates given for a story should include the testing effort as well and not just coding effort.
 QA (manual and automation) must also be present in the sprint planning meetings to provide an estimate for testing of the story.